bongione/bongiome-npm/content/blog/biases_and_fear_of_biases.md

 tags: ['cognitive science', 'decision making', 'self-doubt', 'uncertainty']
 ---

-A couple of minutes ago I was thinking about the changes in approach to Mindiply I'm thinking about.
+A couple of minutes ago, I was thinking about the changes in approach to Mindiply.
-These days I'm also listening to the **Decisive** audiobook by the Heath brothers, about cognitive biases and decision-making.
+These days, I'm also listening to the **[Decisive](https://www.goodreads.com/book/show/15798078-decisive)** audiobook by the Heath brothers about cognitive biases and decision-making.

-As I was thinking about it an email came in from the Happy startup school.
-It was about a few points raised by a chap who does marketing for hippies.
-A lot of what was said resonated with me and indeed seemed to validate the change in approach I am thinking about - like being genuine, human, and happy to be a fit for some people and not for others.
+As I was thinking about it, an email came from the [Happy Startup school](https://thehappystartupschool.com/).
+It was about a few points raised by a chap marketing for hippies.
+Much of what was said resonated with me and helped validate the change in approach I am thinking about - like being genuine, human, and happy to be a fit for some people and not others.

-As I had this warm feeling of validation percolating through my body, I mocked, gently, but still mocked myself, telling myself - and this is how confirmation bias happens.
+As I felt this warm feeling of validation percolating through my body, I gently mocked myself, saying, "This is how confirmation bias happens."

-And then I retorted back, are you so afraid of your biases?
-Are you not only affected by them unconsciously but also let them limit your potential action because you suspect you are triggering them?
+And then I retorted back, "Are you so afraid of your biases?
+Are you not only affected by them unconsciously but also let them limit your potential action because you suspect you are triggering them?"

-In the past few years, as I look back on it, I had similar thoughts several times.
-You take a decision, you look back, and wonder if it is because I'm a delusional optimist.
-I mean, some may argue that if you have a startup that's what you're supposed to be, and you may get a chuckle out of me, because yeah, there is some element of truth, or at least credibility as you say it.
+In the past few years, as I look back on them, I had similar thoughts several times.
+You take a decision, look back, and wonder if I took it because I'm a delusional optimist.
+You may argue that if I have a startup, that's what I'm supposed to be - a delusional optimist.
+You may get a chuckle out of me because there is some element of truth or at least credibility in what you say.

-I am giving myself before taking the plunge with the decision to change how I approach marketing and product discovery in Mindiply because I know I need to attain some distance.
+Before taking the plunge, I am giving myself time to change how I approach marketing and product discovery in Mindiply.
+I know I need to attain some distance.
 I suspect I will probably follow [this new direction]({{<ref "pushers_and_pullers">}}).

-One thing I know though, is that this time at least I will take the plunge knowing the risks, and accepting that part of the motivation for doing so is to better motivate myself, and make it more fun as a process.
+One thing I know, though, is that this time, I will at least take the plunge knowing the risks and accepting that part of the motivation for doing so is to better motivate myself and make it more fun as a process.